kevinhartmann23/genz-translator/README.md

 - A local environment will be required to run this app locally:
 - Add `.env.local` file to main directory outside of source
 - Copy and Paste the code below into local environment file
+- **Due to deployment, outside auth (google, github, twitter) cannot be tested locally.
+You will need to visit the deployed site to check this functionality.
+This is for security reasons.**
 <details>
   <Summary>Local Environment Code</summary>
   REACT_APP_FIREBASE_API_KEY=AIzaSyAmOK08i5IfpeZ6RhCA9XO1nrz94JKMZS0